 The Current Date Screen displays the date the iTX has been programmed to interpret as today's date.
 Pressing in this mode allows you to change either the date, month, year, or time of day.
 Using the hidden arrow keys allows you to adjust the highlighted values.
-Once a desired value is selected, press in the date value is selected, press field in the date or time.
-If will allow you to move from field to field, while the hidden arrow keys allows you to make adjustments to the time or dates.
-Once everything is set, press and hold I to accept the new time and date.
+Once a desired value is selected, press will allow you to move from field in the date or time. will allow you to move from field to field, while the hidden arrow keys allows you to make adjustments to the time or dates.
+Once everything is set, press and hold to accept the new time and date.